Namwali Serpell: Career

 In The Old Drift, Serpell experiments with different forms of narrative in order to help readers view the story from different viewpoints.
 NPR's Annalisa Quinn called Serpell's narrative style "florid, but the excess often comes with a point.
 These are indeed three ways humans think about space: As something legible and predictive, as a resource to exploit, and as a source of beauty and awe.
 You also get the sense that the descriptive excess is a conscious choice".

 In March 2020, Serpell was one of eight writers to win a Windham–Campbell Literature Prize, one of the world's richest literary prizes, awarded annually, with each winner receiving $165,000.
 She was honored for fiction.
-The other winners were Yiyun Li; Maria Tumarkin and Anne Boyer for nonfiction; Bhanu Kapil and Jonah Mixon-Webster for poetry; and Julia Cho and Aleshea Harris for drama.
+The other winners were Yiyun Li, Maria Tumarkin, and Anne Boyer for nonfiction; Bhanu Kapil and Jonah Mixon-Webster for poetry; and Julia Cho and Aleshea Harris for drama.
 Serpell said, "I'm absolutely thrilled to receive this award and honored to join the company of these esteemed writers.
 The Windham-Campbell Prize has proven unique in celebrating writing in Africa based solely on its literary achievement; it's deeply gratifying to be taken seriously as an artist."

 Serpell won the 2020 Anisfield-Wolf Book Award in the Fiction category for The Old Drift.
 On 23 September 2020, it was announced that The Old Drift had also won the Arthur C. Clarke Award, the UK's top prize for science fiction.
 Serpell responded on Twitter on 25 September that she had received news of the award "within an hour of hearing that the cops who killed Breonna Taylor weren't charged.
 To honor Breonna and the ongoing fight against state-sanctioned violence, I'm donating the £2020 prize money to bail funds for protestors.
 Join me", explaining the reason for her show of solidarity in a BBC interview: "I've been trying to figure out how to acknowledge both the honor that this award grants to my novel and the feeling that the political revolution I'm describing in the novel is yet to come…My novel is not exactly prophetic.
 It is just resonant with the questions and issues that have been with me as part of the culture that has formed me.
 And that culture, I want to say, is one where science fiction is a force that lets us probe real urgent political questions about equality and power and justice."

+Serpell was inspired by the work of Toni Morrison, and has taught courses on her work at Harvard.
+Sepell's book analyzing the author's works, On Morrison, was published in February 2026, when a review by Laila Lalami in The Guardian stated: "Serpell has managed to deliver a book that works on many levels: as a study of craft, as a critical appraisal, and as a tribute to an artist who was difficult in all the right ways."